ferenimedez-stab/campusKubo-Boarding-Bedspace-Finder-for-Students/README.md

 - Built with [Flet Framework](https://flet.dev/)
 - Inspired by student accommodation platforms
 - Special thanks to our instructors and collaborators
-- Some parts are AI-assissted
+- Some parts are AI-assisted

 ---